 Twelve miles south of Benson, recreational opportunities abound above and below ground.
 At Kartchner Caverns State Park, visitors can explore 2.4 miles of passages that wind through limestone rock and jaw-dropping rock formations.
 Would-be spelunkers can marvel at cave phenomena like stalagmites and soda-straw stalactites; on the surface, the Foothills Loop Trail leads to the recently completed Ocotillo Trail, home to the colorful namesake desert plant.

 Ready to hit the trails?
 Steer your vehicle toward the craggy peaks of the Dragoon Mountains to the east of Benson, home to the Cochise Stronghold.
-To the southeast, a number of nature trails thread through Coronado National Forest, a wonderland of Sonoran grassland, chaparral and pinyon-juniper woodland.
+In this rough landscape, the Apache warrior Cochise staged a tenacious guerrilla war against the U.S. armed forces.
+To the southwest, nature trails thread through Coronado National Forest, with Sonoran grassland, chaparral and pinyon-juniper.

 For More Information

 Benson Visitor Center